flamingchickens1540/bawk-board/README.md

 ## Scoring

 When judges count scores for both alliances, the scores for each alliance are stored in a MatchScoreBreakdown data structure.

+Svelte is really cool and allows real-time updates of scores as they are being counted.

 The match data is commited by whoever is running Match Control, to the internal database when the commit button is pushed.
 This is done with a simple socket emission by the frontend.